Tag Archives: NVLD

 The Linda Karanzalis Commentaries

-NVLD is a misnamed, misunderstood, and frequently misdiagnosed disorder.
-Diagnosis is imperative to help these individuals reach their full potential.
+NVLD is often misnamed, misunderstood, and frequently misdiagnosed, making accurate diagnosis critical for helping individuals reach their full potential.

 Follow Linda Karanzalis through her social media accounts: